CentOS/container-index/README.md

+# This repo is no longer maintained (registry.centos.org is decommissioned)

 # CentOS Container Index

 This is the master index used by the [CentOS Community Container Pipeline Service](https://github.com/CentOS/container-pipeline-service) to build and deliver containers at [registry.centos.org](https://wiki.centos.org/ContainerPipeline)